 Becoming an in-demand web developer takes more than book knowledge.
 While it’s great that you made it through your first courses, experience is what it will take to succeed in the field.
 When you go in for an interview, you're almost guaranteed to be asked about what you’ve built outside the classroom.

 Luckily, there’s no shortage of web development projects you can dive into and expand your current skill set.
 The more you practice what you’ve learned, the easier it will be to translate that to real-world requests from employers and clients.
-Below is a list of excellent web development project ideas for beginning and intermediate developers.

 Why is it important for beginners to work with multiple web development projects?

 Learning to build a variety of web projects helps prepare you to handle anything.
 It’s impossible to master every language or back-end framework.
 But exposing yourself to different project types and languages enables you to refine the most important skill a developer can have, problem-solving.

 It pays to put in the work to grow your development muscles.
 According to the Bureau of Labor and Statistics (BLS), the demand for web developers is expected to grow by 23% through 2031.
 The great thing about web development is that you don’t need a fancy degree to get into the field — only a commitment to improving and the drive to push through challenges.

 Everything on our list below teaches you skills to apply to various other projects.
 You’ll better understand web design workflow and when to apply certain concepts.
 Use what’s here to sharpen your skills, then move on to more challenging development to continue testing your skills!

 What skills are needed to become a web developer?